A blog about everthing in Sri Lanka

 WHAT EFFECTED TO THE CULTURE OF SRI LANKA

-Sri Lankan music has been influenced over time by Buddhism, colonization and Indian culture.
+MUSIC AND DANCE Sri Lankan music has been influenced over time by Buddhism, colonization and Indian culture.
 The Portuguese brought ukuleles, guitars and cantiga ballads with them as well as a style of music called baila.
 Kandyan dance is one of the most popularly seen dances.
-This Sacred form incorporate elements of Hinduism and Buddhism, elaborate costumes, rhythm and mime.
-The dancers are a highlight of the Kandy Esala Perahera Festival (July / August), but can also be seen in cultural performances in the city all year round.
+This Sacred form incorporate elements of Hinduism and...

 [Read More...]